 Adult Skinny pigs are around 9 to 10 inches in size.
 Their size and lifespan depend on numerous factors and it is really hard to pinpoint how big a certain Skinny pig is going to get.

-Skinny guinea pigs do come in many colors which include silver, black, white, golden, chocolate, grey, pink, and many more.
+Skinny guinea pigs come in many colors, which include silver, black, white, golden, chocolate, grey, pink, and many more.
 Some of them are patterned just like their hairy cousins.
 These are some of the most common patterns for Skinny pigs:

 Skinny Pig Names That People Use

 There are different names that people use to call their Skinny pigs.
 Before we get to them, let’s look at why this unique breed is called a Skinny guinea pig.

 Skinny guinea pigs are called that way because their lack of fur makes them look “skinnier” when compared with guinea pigs that have thick fur.
 Saggy and exposed skin also plays a part in the name.
 Now let’s talk about other names that people use for them.

 - Skinny pig hippo/House hippo – Skinny pigs actually got this name from their appearance.
 They look very much like baby hippos.
 The only difference is their droopy ears and furry muzzles.
 Other than that, having a smooth cylinder-like body, thick neck, square-like face, and naked skin, the name “Hippo guinea pig” simply writes itself.

 - Werewolf Skinny pig – Werewolf Skinny guinea pigs have a little bit more hair on their body than “regular” Skinny pigs.
 This hair is typically located around the face, neck, and shoulders and it can at times extend to the rump.
 They are still classified as Skinny pigs and their looks resemble somewhat of a werewolf.